“The eternal problem of the human being is how to structure his waking hours.”Eric Berne

 - Physis – growth and development is our natural desire like a flower turning toward the sun.

 Everyone is OK

 The concept of OKness is one of the most enduring and powerful ideas in Transactional Analysis.
 Being ‘OK’ has a deep and profound meaning attached to it.
 It means that everyone has value, worth, and dignity as a human being.

 Being OK does not depend on conditions being met or behaviour.
 It is your birthright and the truth of who you are.
 The idea that ‘Everyone is OK’ is a profound philosophical stance that people have inherent worth and dignity, without needing to earn it, prove it or improve upon it.
 This means people are worthy of being treated with mutual value and respect.
 Okness is mutual – I’m OK and so are you.

-Sometimes we shift into feeling ‘Not OK’ – either about ourselves or about others or both.
+Sometimes we believe ‘Not OK’ – either about ourselves or about others or both.
 This happens all the time, in the moment to moment interactions between people – at work, and in life.
-Transactional Analysis describes several concepts to support the shift back to OKness.
+Transactional Analysis describes several concepts with strategies to support the shift back to OKness.

-The idea of OKness sounds simple and straightforward, but when lived and understood has a powerful impact.
-OKness within an organizational setting means that mistakes are tolerated, success celebrated and supportive structure provided.
+The idea of OKness sounds simple and straightforward.
+Living in okness is a life’s journey and when it becomes deeply integrated into our mindsets, has a powerful impact.
+OKness within an organizational setting means that mistakes are seen as opportunities to learn, success celebrated and supportive structure provided.

 Everyone has the capacity to think